 研究Research2026.05.01

-A financial NLP benchmark can have gold labels and still produce unstable evidence if the rubric, metric, and aggregation rule move.
+A benchmark can have gold labels and still produce unstable evidence if the rubric, metric, or ranking rule moves.

 BA